OguriCapp/sit323-2025-prac2p/README.md

 Then I create a simple HTML web page by using some knowledeg I have learned before, including simple titles and form and display of Deakin's icon.

 Finally I start the server on port 8080 and write a console message to cheack it conveniently.

+To run it, you should open the terminal and type node server.js
+Then, open the website: http://localhost:8080